Celts (modern)

-The modern Celts (/kɛlts/ KELTS, see pronunciation of Celt) are a related group of ethnicities who share similar Celtic languages, cultures, genetics, and artistic histories, and who live in or descend from one of the regions on the western extremities of Europe populated by the Celts.
+Modern Celts (/kɛlts/ KELTS, see pronunciation of Celt) are peoples identified with Celtic languages or cultures, living in (or descended from) regions known as Celtic nations on the western extremities of Europe, which were historically associated with ancient Celts.

 A modern Celtic identity emerged in Western Europe following the identification of the native peoples of the Atlantic fringe as Celts by Edward Lhuyd in the 18th century.
 Lhuyd and others (notably the 17th century Breton chronologist Pezron) equated the Celts described by Greco-Roman writers with the pre-Roman peoples of France, Great Britain, and Ireland.
 They categorised the ancient Irish and British languages as Celtic languages.
 The descendants of these ancient languages are the Brittonic (Breton, Cornish, and Welsh variants) and Goidelic (Irish, Manx, and Gaelic variants) languages, and the people who speak them are considered modern Celts.

 The concept of modern Celtic identity evolved during the course of the 19th century into the Celtic Revival.
 By the late 19th century, it often took the form of ethnic nationalism, particularly within the United Kingdom of Great Britain and Ireland, where the Irish War of Independence resulted in the secession of the Irish Free State, in 1922.
 There were also significant Welsh, Scottish, and Breton nationalist movements, giving rise to the concept of Celtic nations.
 After World War II, the focus of the Celtic movement shifted to linguistic revival and protectionism, e.g. with the foundation of the Celtic League in 1961, dedicated to preserving the surviving Celtic languages.

 The Celtic revival also led to the emergence of musical and artistic styles identified as Celtic.
 Music typically drew on folk traditions within the Celtic nations.
 Art drew on the decorative styles of Celtic art produced by the ancient Celts and early medieval Christianity, along with folk styles.
 Cultural events to promote "inter-Celtic" cultural exchange also emerged.

 In the late 20th century, some authors criticised the idea of modern Celtic identity, usually by downplaying the value of the linguistic component in defining culture and cultural connection, sometimes also arguing that there never was a common Celtic culture, even in ancient times.
 Malcolm Chapman's 1992 book The Celts: The Construction of a Myth led to what archaeologist Barry Cunliffe has called a "politically correct disdain for the use of 'Celt.